xwiki-contrib/xwiki-platform-chat/xwiki-platform-chat-distribution/xwiki-platform-chat-distribution-war/README.markdown

 Introduction
 ============

-This module builds a complete XWiki Enterprise XAR that contains the skin for using the XWiki chat.
+This module builds the Web Application WAR for deploying the XWiki Chat prototype in an application server.

+Currently only Jetty 7.x is supported.